Arsenal finally breaks travelling hoodoo

 Huddersfield, which is rock bottom of the Premier League, offered little resistance but did at least score for the first time since Jan Siewert replaced David Wagner as head coach thanks to Sead Kolasinac's late own goal.

-Victory moves Arsenal a point behind fourth-placed Manchester United a the congested race for UEFA Champions League qualification, with Chelsea going to Manchester City on Monday (AEDT).
+Victory moves Arsenal a point behind fourth-placed Manchester United a the congested race for UEFA Champions League qualification, with Chelsea going to Manchester City on Monday (NZDT).

 Arsenal took the lead in the 16th minute.
 Kolasinac's deep left-wing cross found Iwobi and his volleyed finish took a decisive deflection off Terence Kongolo.